alexrodic/Conscience-by-Design/papers/04-Moral-Revolution-Framework-for_Responsible-AI-by-Aleksandar-Rodic-Conscience-by-Design.md

 # A Three-Tier Framework for Applicable Moral Revolution

 © 2025 Aleksandar Rodić Founder, Conscience by Design Initiative
-Concept and work authored by Aleksandar Rodić with AI assistance under direct supervision.
 CC BY 4.0 International Open for analysis and use with attribution.

 ---